Bulk-Edge Correspondence for Finite Two-dimensional Ergodic Disordered Systems

 We first present the main skeleton of the proof of Theorem \ref{thm_bec_disorder}, which proceeds in several steps, then left the technical details to the following subsections.
-We begin with the edge index \eqref{eq_edge_index} and show that its limit is equal to the refined bulk index \eqref{eq_refined_bulk_index}.
+We begin with the original edge index \eqref{eq_edge_index} and show that its limit is equal to the bulk index \eqref{eq_refined_bulk_index} modulo the correction term in \eqref{eq_refined_bulk_index}.
 The first step is to show the following equivalent formulation of edge index in the language of Helffer-Sjöstrand formula.
 That is, for any realization $\omega\in\Omega$, it holds that

 with $\tilde{\rho}\in C_{c}^{\infty}(\mathbb{Z})$ being an almost-analytic extension of $\rho$ (cf. \cite{zworski2012semiclassical} and \cite[Section 2.2]{qiu2025generalized}) satisfying

 and

 The proof is given in Section \ref{sec_edge_index_HS_formula}.
 We note that this equivalent formulation is more general.
 In fact, a similar Helffer-Sjöstrand formulation can be used to define a topological index related to the spin transport in quantum systems, and show that it recovers the well-known $\mathbb{Z}_2$ index when the total spin charge is conserved; see \cite{qiu2025generalized} and also the references therein.